Gfaerny/ailib/README.md

 # How to install

 # install for windows
+- First Install Scoop
   we  use scoop to install ailib in windows so if you havent scoop use this commands for install scoop
   ```bash
   Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
   iwr -useb https://get.scoop.sh | iex
   ```
-  then use this command for installing ailib using scoop
+  - Then install ailib from scoop use this command for installing ailib for windows with SCOOP

 ```
 scoop install https://raw.githubusercontent.com/Gfaerny/ailib/main/ailib.json
 ```

 # install in Linux
-you can use installer
+- First we clone(download) this rep
+  you should have (git) package for this command
 ```
 git clone https://github.com/Gfaerny/ailib.git
 ```
+- Then Rus installer of ailib
 ```
 chmod +x installforlinux.sh
 ```